EvilCrypto/mbpos-resources/linux-masternode-setup.md

 In your console, enter the following commands:

 ```
-bifrost-cli stop
+masterbitpos-cli stop
-bifrostd
+masterbitposd
 ```

 Congratulations, your VPS masternode is now fully configured and running.
-Take note of your private key, and your VPS server's IP address, and return to the **Prepare your local control wallet** section of the [Setup Guide for Windows Cold Wallet and Linux VPS Server](https://github.com/bifrost-actual/bifrost-resources/blob/master/hot-cold-wallet-guide/hot-cold-wallet-guide.md)
+Take note of your private key, and your VPS server's IP address, and return to the **Prepare your local control wallet** section of the [Setup Guide for Windows Cold Wallet and Linux VPS Server](https://github.com/masterbitpos-actual/masterbitpos-resources/blob/master/hot-cold-wallet-guide/hot-cold-wallet-guide.md)